Georgia visits Youngblood and No. 4 Alabama - WTOP News

 Tuscaloosa, Alabama; Saturday, 4 p.m.
 EST

-BOTTOM LINE: No. 4 Alabama hosts Georgia after Chris Youngblood scored 23 points in Alabama’s 88-84 win over the Mississippi State Bulldogs.
+BOTTOM LINE: No. 4 Alabama hosts Georgia after Chris Youngblood scored 23 points in Alabama’s 88-84 win against the Mississippi State Bulldogs.

+The Crimson Tide are 9-1 in home games.
+Alabama is third in college basketball with 28.4 defensive rebounds per game led by Grant Nelson averaging 6.6.

-The Bulldogs are 3-5 in SEC play.
-Georgia averages 76.1 points and has outscored opponents by 10.0 points per game.
+The Bulldogs are 3-5 against SEC opponents.
+Georgia ranks sixth in the SEC scoring 36.6 points per game in the paint led by Asa Newell averaging 10.6.

-Alabama averages 10.1 made 3-pointers per game, 3.5 more made shots than the 6.6 per game Georgia allows.
-Georgia averages 76.1 points per game, 2.7 fewer than the 78.8 Alabama gives up.
+Alabama averages 90.2 points, 24.1 more per game than the 66.1 Georgia allows.
+Georgia has shot at a 47.1% clip from the field this season, 5.8 percentage points above the 41.3% shooting opponents of Alabama have averaged.

-The Crimson Tide and Bulldogs match up Saturday for the first time in conference play this season.
+The Crimson Tide and Bulldogs meet Saturday for the first time in conference play this season.

-TOP PERFORMERS: Mark Sears is scoring 18.0 points per game and averaging 3.0 rebounds for the Crimson Tide.
-Aden Holloway is averaging 3.0 made 3-pointers over the last 10 games.
+TOP PERFORMERS: Mark Sears is shooting 35.7% from beyond the arc with 2.4 made 3-pointers per game for the Crimson Tide, while averaging 18 points and five assists.
+Aden Holloway is shooting 52.0% and averaging 15.1 points over the last 10 games.

-Asa Newell is shooting 56.2% and averaging 15.2 points for the Bulldogs.
-Silas Demary Jr. is averaging 1.5 made 3-pointers over the last 10 games.
+Newell is scoring 15.2 points per game with 7.0 rebounds and 1.0 assist for the Bulldogs.
+Dakota Leffew is averaging 9.8 points and 1.5 rebounds while shooting 44.7% over the past 10 games.

 LAST 10 GAMES: Crimson Tide: 9-1, averaging 91.2 points, 41.0 rebounds, 17.0 assists, 6.9 steals and 5.7 blocks per game while shooting 47.5% from the field.
 Their opponents have averaged 78.6 points per game.